Global regularity of three dimensional density patch for inhomogeneous incompressible viscous flow: Introduction

 The purpose of this paper is to extend Theorem \ref{thm1.1} to three dimensional case, for the density patch problem with small jump \eqref{rho0} but not in the finite-energy framework.
-One firstly notices that, the boundary of a two dimensional domain is one dimensional curve, whose tangent space can be spanned by the tangent vector (e.g. by $X_0$ given above).
-But the boundary of three dimensional domain is two dimensional surface, whose tangent space has dimension two, hence in order to propagate the boundary regularity of arbitrarily large order, we need to discuss differentiation in different directions.

-Recall that the conormal (or striated) distribution spaces have been successfully used by J.-Y. Chemin \cite{Chemin91, Chemin93} for studying the evolution of the boundary regularity of the two-dimensional vortex patch problem for Euler equations (see also \cite{BC93}).
-Then the subsequent works \cite{D97,Hmidi05} considered the viscous case and the works \cite{GR,ZQ} extend the result to three dimensional case. {} We here follow \cite{GR} to select ``good'' tangent vector directions to work with.
-We first adopt the following definition of admissible systems introduced in \cite{GR}: \begin{defi}[Definition 3.1 of \cite{GR}] {\sl Any system $W=\{W_1,\cdots,W_N\}$ composed of N continuous vector fields is said to be \emph{admissible} if the function
+One of the main tools we use in this paper is the so-called conormal (or striated) distribution spaces, which have been successfully used by J.-Y. Chemin \cite{Chemin91, Chemin93} for studying the evolution of the boundary regularity of the 2-D vortex patch problem for Euler equations (see also \cite{BC93}).
+Then the subsequent works \cite{D97} considered the viscous case and the works \cite{GR,ZQ} extended the results to the 3-D case.

+There are two obvious difficulties when considering 3-D case.
+One comes from the fact that, unlike 2-D case, the global well-posedness of 3-D Navier-Stokes equations remains still unknown to us.
+In fact, it is one of the most challenging open problems in fluid mechanics.
+So here we choose to assume the following smallness condition on the initial velocity

+where $c_0$ is some sufficiently small constant, and $\dB^{-1+\frac 3\tp}_{\tp,r}$ is Besov space, see Definition \ref{defBesov} below.
+Under this smallness condition on the initial data, we have the following proposition to guarantee the existence of global weak solutions to \eqref{1.1}.